Ukiah, California: Mexican era

+Early American era

-The next Anglo settler was Samuel Lowry; in 1856 he built a log cabin approximately on the corner of today's East Perkins and North Main streets.
+In 1865, Samuel Lowry built a log cabin approximately on the corner of today's East Perkins and North Main streets.
 Lowery sold his claim to A.T.
 Perkins in the spring of 1857, and the latter moved his family into the valley.
 They were the first Anglo-American pioneer family of the township.
 Six others followed to make their home there that same year.
 The first United States post office opened in 1858.
 By 1859, the population of Ukiah had grown to about 100 people, making it a community sufficient in size to serve as the county seat.
 Before this, administrative duties for Mendocino County had been handled by Sonoma County.